zquestz/s/README.md

     . /path/to/s-completion.bash
 fi
 ```

-And you are good to go.
+Now you are good to go.
 ```
 s -p ba<TAB><TAB>
 baidu     bandcamp